bengfarrell/music-timeline/README.md

-# midi-sequence-timeline
+# music-timeline
-a single trackNum MIDI timeline based on Web Components/Lit
+A single track visualizer for music based on Web Components/Lit

+Includes components to visualize both MIDI and audio waveforms against a beats/measure grid